International Islamic University: Faculty of Arabic

 The Faculty of Arabic teaches Arabic Language, literature, Linguistics, Translation and Interpretation.

-Faculty of Basic and Applied Sciences
+Faculty of Sciences

-The Faculty of Basic and Applied Sciences (founded in 2003) teaches computer science and software engineering, physics and nanotechnology, mathematics and statistics, environmental sciences, biotechnology and bioinformatics.
+The Faculty of Sciences (founded in 2003) teaches physics and nanotechnology, Mathematics and Statistics, environmental sciences, biotechnology and bioinformatics.

 Faculty of Engineering and Technology

 The Faculty of Engineering and Technology (founded in 2007) offers degrees in Electrical Engineering, Mechanical Engineering and Civil Engineering.
 It has a lot of foreign qualified faculty.